nuxeo/FunkLoad/README.txt

 Note that this is an emulation with some limitation:

-* It is single threaded (it loads images one after the other)
+* It is single threaded, it loads images one after the other.
-* It does not interpret javascript
+* It does not interpret javascript.
-* See trac_ tickets that starts with `Browser:` for other limitations
+* It does not load background images.
+* It does not load frames.

 This method returns a webunit_ HTTPResponse.